Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Employment

-Students studying in the KHSC-KansasCOM are strongly discouraged from seeking off-campus employment during the academic year.
+Students studying in the KHSU-KansasCOM are strongly discouraged from seeking off-campus employment during the academic year.
 Curriculum requirements preclude off-campus employment.

 Firearms, Explosives, and Weapons